in28minutes/in28minutes.github.io/_posts/2017-01-17-spring-boot-basic-rest-service-top20.md

 ```

-## Executing the Get Service Using Postman
+## Executing the Http Get Operation Using Postman
-We will fire a request to http://localhost:8080/students/Student1/courses/Course1 to test the service.
-Response is as shown below.
+We will access a request to http://localhost:8080/students/Student1/courses/Course1 to test the service.
+And will receive the following response shown in the below.

 ```json
 {